Best Health Fair Ideas: Creative Vendors & Activities - pic of vegetables, measuring tape, water bottle with Workplace Health Fair Ideas statement

 Ideas for Health Fair Giveaways

-If possible, offer a big raffle prize for the company health fair.
-Talk it up weeks in advance to build anticipation, then draw the raffle winner towards the end of the event.
 Let your employees digitally sign when they've visited every booth.
 The signature can be an additional raffle ticket.

 Here are some ideas for a big giveaway:

-• Mountain bike or road bike
+• A mountain bike or road bike

 •

-• iPad mini with iTunes gift card for wellness apps
+• Appstore credits for wellness apps

 •